Naltrexone – HCL

 - sexual issues in males

 Discuss the risks and benefits of Naltrexone treatment with your doctor.
-Consider stopping using this medication and tell your doctor right away if you develop severe symptoms.
+Consider stopping using this medication and tell your doctor right away if you develop severe naltrexone side effects.
 These symptoms may include persistent nausea/vomiting, abdominal pain, dark urine, and yellowing of eyes or skin.
 These signs could indicate rare liver issues.

 Allergic reaction to this drug is rare; however, if you notice any symptoms such as a rash, itching or swelling (especially the face/tongue/throat), dizziness, trouble breathing, and getting emergency medical help right away.